 User Activated Soft Fork

-One episode from Bitcoin’s history involved a showdown between dominant PoW miners and other constituencies of the Bitcoin ecosystem - the User Activated Soft Fork (UASF).
-The Bitcoin Core developers coded a set up updates and new feature (SegWit) which would help Bitcoin scale by relaxing the block size limit and allowing Lightning Network to be used safely.
+One episode from Bitcoin’s history involved a showdown between dominant PoW miners and other constituencies of the Bitcoin ecosystem - the User Activated Soft Fork (UASF)1.
+The Bitcoin Core developers coded a set of updates and new feature (SegWit) which would help Bitcoin scale by relaxing the block size limit and allowing Lightning Network to be used safely.
 SegWit was incorporated in the Bitcoin Core software along with a miner signalling activation threshold - the change would not activate unless enough PoW miners signalled support for it.
 This is a common method of deploying Bitcoin soft forks, as they cannot be used without miner support, and this support must be almost unanimous to avoid a chain split.
 After some months of miners failing to signal the necessary support to activate SegWit, a proposal was made whereby other nodes would force miners to signal support or see their blocks rejected by a significant component of the network.
 The number of Bitcoin nodes increased significantly, and many of them started to signal support for this UASF.

 Ultimately, the PoW miners backed down in this game of brinksmanship, signalling SegWit support before the deadline imposed by the UASF code.
 If the miners had not backed down, the Bitcoin chain would likely have split in two, with many of the network’s “economic nodes” (exchanges, payment and service providers) refusing to accept new blocks from miners which did not signal support for SegWit.
 If enough miners had stuck to their position of refusing to activate SegWit, their chain would have had the most accumulated Proof of Work (the usual method to determine which chain is the legitimate Bitcoin chain).
 However, if “the market” had decided to prefer the UASF chain, miners may have lost out economically by mining on a chain whose rewards were worth less.
 Such a chain split may have damaged the reputation and value of Bitcoin in general, leading to two chains that were in combination worth less than the Bitcoin chain had been before the split - an eventuality which miners (and other constituencies) would wish to avoid.